MarianoFavre/MarianoFavre/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on Mi empresa.
-- 🌱 I’m currently learning Git.
+- 🌱 I’m currently learning MySql.
-- 👯 I’m looking to collaborate on open source projects in Java and Spring Boot.
+- 👯 I’m looking to collaborate on open source projects in Java,Spring Boot and MySql.
-- 💬 Ask me about Myself.
 - 📫 How to reach me: marianofavre79@gmail.com
-- 😄 Pronouns: he/him.

 ---